redbadger/crux/docs/src/rfcs/per-operation-types.md

 is documented as an implementation detail.

 Once the kind is a static property of each operation type, the id no longer needs to carry it.
-The core knows the kind from `Op::KIND` when it registers a request and when it resolves one, and shells know it from the generated per-variant table.
+The core knows the operation's static kind when it registers a request and when it resolves one, and shells know it from the generated per-variant table.
 This RFC therefore **supersedes the id encoding**: the `RequestKind` type and the `kind()` accessors on handles, resolvers and parked requests from that PR stay, and the two id bits go.
-If the PR merges first, the bits are removed in stage 2 below; if this RFC is accepted first, the PR can drop the encoding before it lands.
+If the PR merges first, the bits are removed in the compat release below; if this RFC is accepted first, the PR can drop the encoding before it lands.

 ### Shells inherit both problems